Execute Agent API

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, join the discussion on the OpenSearch forum.

 For agents created using the unified registration method, use the input field.
-Unified agent execution introduces a flexible input field that supports three input formats:
+The supported input formats depend on the agent type:

 Plain text input